RTBModding/RTB-Main/README.md

 - [ ] Make terrain nodes movable horizontally
 - [ ] Split roads, walls etc when deleting a node, instead of just removing the node (context menu, key combo or setting)
 - [x] Reverse the random heights plugin and create a new one that uses heightmaps
+- [x] Organized options menu
+- [x] Updated .NET version

+  Planned XPacker
   - [ ] Multi-Select-Tree with changed settings applied to all items

-Other
-- Revamped options menu.
-- Updated .NET version
+  - [ ] DEL key shortcut for selected items
+  - [ ] Delete all selected items at once, if possible
+  - [x] Add multiple FBX at once